gumaerc-testorg/21w.035-spring-2018/content/pages/assignments/_index.md

 ### Assignment #2: Idea for The Science of Everyday Life

-Write a one short paragraph proposal for [_The Science of Everyday Life_]({{< baseurl >}}/pages/assignments/the-science-of-everyday-life)—what would you like to write about?
+Write a one short paragraph proposal for {{% resource_link c3a0f599-f3a7-4c54-0525-ad26d0ca865c "_The Science of Everyday Life_" %}}—what would you like to write about?
 Why?
 We'll discuss in class.

 ### Readings: